SNHU-CS/CS-330/module06/mod6_tutorials.md

 {
     gl_Position = projection * view * model * vec4(position, 1.0f); // Transforms vertices into clip coordinates

-    vertexFragmentPos = vec3(model * vec4(position, 1.0f)); // Gets fragment or pixel position in world space only (exclude view and projection)
+    vertexFragmentPos = vec3(model * vec4(position, 1.0f)); // Gets fragment or pixel position in world space only (excludes view and projection)

     vertexNormal = mat3(transpose(inverse(model))) * normal; // Gets normal vectors in world space only and excludes normal translation properties
 }
 ```

-In the fragment shader, we take the object color, position, and normal, as well as the light and camera properties to compute the three terms of the Phong Lighting model.
+In the fragment shader, we take the object color, position, and normal, as well as the light and camera properties, to compute the three terms of the Phong Lighting model.

 ```
 in vec3 vertexNormal; // For incoming normals